-PARTICIPATION IN THIS RESEARCH STUDY:

-This research study will be fully explained to you by a member of the study team.
+Page 3 of 22 Form Version Date: 11/18/2020 Main Study: Parents of 0-17 year old child PARTICIPATION IN THIS RESEARCH STUDY: This research study will be fully explained to you by a member of the study team.
 Feel free to ask all the questions you want before you make a decision about whether or not to participate.
 Any new information that develops during this research study that might make you change your mind about participating will be given to you promptly.

-You may qualify to take part in this research study because you are age 0-21 years and currently have undiagnosed, likely genetic\ cause of neurologic, immunologic, or cardiac disorder(s).
-If you had genetic testing previously done, results must have been returned at least three months before enrollment and results must have been negative, or identified only one variant in a potentially causative autosomal recessive gene or variant(s) of uncertain significance.
-You and participating parent(s)/guardian(s) must have access to the Internet and a device capable of videoconferencing via Zoom or be willing to use one that is provided in order to participate in this study.
+Your child may qualify to take part in this research study because he or she is age 0-21 years and currently have undiagnosed, likely genetic cause of neurologic, immunologic, or cardiac disorder(s).
+If the child had genetic testing previously done, results must have been returned at least three months before enrollment and results must have been negative, or identified only one variant in a potentially causative autosomal recessive gene or variant(s) of uncertain significance.
+Participating parent(s)/guardian(s) must have access to the Internet and a device capable of videoconferencing via Zoom or be willing to use one that is provided in order to participate in this study.
 Funds for conducting this research are provided by National Human Genome Research Institute (NHGRI) and the National Institute on Minority Health and Health Disparities (NIHMD) of the National Institutes of Health (NIH).
 LENGTH OF TIME AND NUMBER OF PEOPLE EXPECTED TO PARTICIPATE:

-Your participation in this research study is expected to last 9 months, which will involve 2 study visits conducted through telehealth.
+Your child's participation in this research study is expected to last 9 months, which will involve three study visits conducted through telehealth.
 Each study visit will last about 1 to 2 hours.
-The first two visits will be for you and your parent(s).
+The first two visits will be for you and your child.
 These two visits are held about 3-4 months apart.
-The third (last) visit will be either a phone call or a video conference visit for your parent(s) to answer a survey six months later.
+The third (last) visit will be either a phone call or a video conference visit for you to answer a survey six months later.
 The number of people expected to take part in this research study at Mount Sinai Health System is approximately 250 children and 375 parents, with another 250 children and 375 parents participating at the Montefiore Medical Center for a total of 1,250 participants.

-DESCRIPTION OF WHAT'S INVOLVED:
+DESCRIPTION OF WHAT'S INVOLVED: \Throughout this document "child" refers to a minor under applicable state law and "you" refers to any individual who may legally act on the minor's behalf (e.g. parent or legal guardian)